Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Route Story: The stretch from Igatpuri to Malshej Ghat is one of my favorite drives in Maharashtra.
 It’s not just about distance — it’s about mood!
 Every curve shows a new waterfall, every cloud hides a new hill.

-Mumbai never runs out of energy but sometimes, I just need to trade the city buzz for birdsong and mountain air.
+Mumbai never runs out of energy but sometimes, you just need to trade the city buzz for birdsong and mountain air.
 These hill stations near Mumbai within 100 kms are my favorite mini-escapes.
 Each one has given me laughter, stillness and memories that linger long after the trip ends.

 So, next time you are craving a cool breeze and a change of view, just pick a direction and drive.
 Who knows your perfect weekend escape is waiting beyond the city lights.

-FAQs — Hills Near Mumbai
+FAQs About Hills Near Mumbai

 Here is the frequently asked questions: